Blue Peter Book Award

 The Blue Peter Book Awards were a set of literary awards for children's books conferred by the BBC television programme Blue Peter.
 They were inaugurated in 2000 for books published in 1999 and 2000.
-The awards were managed by reading charity, Booktrust, from 2006 until the final award in 2022.
+The awards were managed by reading charity, BookTrust, from 2006 until the final award in 2022.
 From 2013 until the final award, there were two award categories: Best Story and Best Book with Facts.

-The awards were discontinued in 2022, one month after the end of the Costa Book Awards, which included a category for children's book, leaving only two widely recognized awards for children's literature (the Kate Greenaway Medal and the Waterstones Children's Book Prize).
+The awards were discontinued in 2022, one month after the end of the Costa Book Awards, which included a category for children's book, leaving only three widely recognized awards for children's literature (the Kate Greenaway Medal, the Carnegie Medal, and the Waterstones Children's Book Prize).

 Categories

 The Book of the Year dated from 2000 when there were also some "Voters' Awards" (2000 to 2002).
 Previously there were award categories for: